Skip to footer content

 FileSize INT,

 Consider adding indexes on frequently queried columns for better performance when retrieving PDF documents.
-The following code creates an index on the UploadDate column:
+The following SQL creates indexes on the columns most likely to appear in WHERE and ORDER BY clauses:

 CREATE INDEX IX_PdfDocuments_UploadDate

 Implement the upload functionality using ASP.NET's FileUpload control.
-Add this HTML markup to your .aspx page, perhaps within a form element:
+Add this HTML markup to your .aspx page within a form element with proper validation:

 <asp:Button ID="btnUpload" Text="Upload PDF"